Revolution by Night: Revolution by Night Mk II (2000–2005)

-RBN (aka Revolution By Night Mk III) - 2006 to 2012 / Stok:holm / DKAG (2013 to present)
+RBN (a.k.a.
+Revolution by Night Mk III) (2006–2012) / Stok:holm / DKAG (2013–present)

 In 2006, the band relaunched supporting Covenant on their 2006 UK tour, playing a set of almost all new songs.
 A steady following began to develop, mainly in the London scene, with RBN supporting many of the scene's well known names.
 The following year saw the band's remix of the Reaper track "X-Junkie" released on Reaper's CD The Devil Is Female, which reached number one in the German DAC chart in January 2008.
 Writing continued during the year for what would become the City Lights album.
 Pre-production studio work on the album was completed by late 2010 and handed over to producer Krischan Wesenberg from Rotersand, with the finished album slated for release in 2011.
 In November 2010, Weeks remixed Komor Kommando's track "Shrapnel".
 Apart from a couple of live dates in 2011 the band did little else.

 In November 2012, RBN announced that they had changed their name to stok:holm, then finally and quietly released the much delayed 'City Lights' album on 1 January 2013 under the new name.
 Stok:holm have neither played live dates, nor produced any new music, and appear to be on permanent hiatus.

-Weeks has worked since with fellow London DJ Emmerick Gortz in the ebm\tech band DKAG, who have released an EP named "Short Wave", in 2015 and have played multiple live shows supporting bands such as Reaper, Suicide Commando, Phosgore, Combichrist, Apoptygma Berzerk, Velvet Acid Christ, Icon Of Coil, and Aesthetic Perfection.
+Weeks has worked since with fellow London DJ Emmerick Gortz in the ebm\tech band DKAG, who have released an EP named "Short Wave", in 2015 and have played multiple live shows supporting bands such as Reaper, Suicide Commando, Phosgore, Combichrist, Apoptygma Berzerk, Velvet Acid Christ, Icon of Coil, and Aesthetic Perfection.